Fixation times on directed graphs: Results

 \cref{thm:r-infty} implies that while the fixation time on certain graphs can be long for some values of $r$, this effect is inevitably transient, and the fixation time becomes \short{} once $r$ exceeds a certain threshold.
-The intuition behind the proof is that if $r$ is large enough, the size of the mutant subpopulation is always more likely to increase then to decrease regardless of which nodes are currently occupied by mutants.
-Thus, the evolutionary process can be mapped to a random walk with a constant forward bias.
+The intuition behind the proof is that if $r$ is large enough, the size of the mutant subpopulation is always more likely to increase than to decrease, regardless of which nodes are currently occupied by mutants.
+Thus, the evolutionary process can be mapped to a random walk with a constant positive bias.
 It is known that such biased random walks absorb polynomially quickly.
 See \SI{} for details.

 An attractive feature of \cref{thm:r-infty} is that it applies to all directed graphs.
-An obvious limitation is that the condition $r\ge N^2$ is rather stringent.
-For graphs with certain structural features, we prove that the constraint on~$r$ can be considerably relaxed.
-Recall that a directed graph is said to be Eulerian (also called a \textit{circulation}) if each node has the same indegree as outdegree.
+An obvious limitation is that the condition $r\ge N^2$ is unrealistic, except possibly for the regime $r\to\infty$ that has been studied under the name ecological scenario~\cite{ibsen2015computational}.
+Therefore, as our second result, we considerably relax this condition for graphs with certain structural features.
+A directed graph is said to be Eulerian (also called a \textit{circulation}) if each node has the same indegree as outdegree.
 In that case, we refer to the number $\indeg(v)=\outdeg(v)$ simply as a \textit{degree} of node $v$.